 Affected Field Displayed Result

 Search field Null, NULL and null query formats

-Events table Empty cell
+Search Results table Empty cell

-Empty field from ESM (for example, name=") name = ", NULL
+Empty field from Enterprise Security Manager (for example, name=') name = ", NULL

-Event Details panel in the cell
+Event Inspector in the cell

 Refresh Search Results

 If the time range for your search is based on a predefined range, such as Last 30 minutes, you can refresh the search results as desired.
 However, refreshing the browser as you update a search does not save your changes.
 You must save the refreshed results.